Home/Fish/Mahi Mahi (Dolphinfish)

 Grilled Mahi Mahi with Mango Salsa

-This vibrant dish features perfectly grilled Mahi Mahi topped with a refreshing mango salsa, making it a perfect summer meal.
+This vibrant dish features grilled Mahi Mahi topped with a refreshing mango salsa, perfect for a light summer meal.

 Ingredients